-Note: The persons who are subject to the jurisdiction of the Disciplinary Tribunal are church workers who are not subject to the jurisdiction of the Diocesan Tribunal.
+Note: The persons who are subject to the jurisdiction of the Disciplinary Tribunal are church workers who are not subject to the jurisdiction of the Diocesan Tribunal - see clause 44.

-- (k) that no further action be taken with respect to the complaint. - 15 (2) In making a recommendation, the PSC is to take the following matters into consideration - (a) the nature of the complaint and the seriousness of the conduct the subject of the complaint, in particular, whether that conduct comprises a serious offence or child abuse, - (b) whether there is more than one complaint, - (c) whether the complaint alleges more than one incident, or only a single incident, - (d) when the conduct is alleged to have occurred, - (e) the circumstances in which the conduct is alleged to have occurred, - (f) the ages of the complainant and the person against whom the complaint is made at the time the conduct is alleged to have occurred, - (g) if the person against whom the complaint is made - is a member of the clergy whether the person was a member of the clergy at the time the conduct is alleged to have occurred, or - (ii) is not a member of the clergy the position held or function performed by the person at the time the conduct is alleged to have occurred, - (h) whether the evidence of the complainant is corroborated, - (i) any views expressed by the complainant as to the desired outcome of the complaint, - (j) whether the person against whom the complaint is made has made any reparation for the conduct the subject of the complaint and, if so, the nature and extent of the reparation, - (k) any other offences committed by the person against whom the complaint has been made, - (I) whether the whole or any part of the conduct the subject of the complaint is exempt conduct, - (m) the practicability and likely effectiveness of the recommendation, - (n) such other matters as the PSC considers relevant. - (3) The PSC may direct that a suspension or prohibition order made by a Church authority pursuant to a recommendation under clause 25 must be terminated by the Church authority. - (4) If the PSC considers -
+- (k) that no further action be taken with respect to the complaint. - (2) In making a recommendation, the PSC is to take the following matters into consideration - the nature of the complaint and the seriousness of the conduct the subject of the complaint, in particular, whether that conduct comprises a serious offence or child abuse, - (b) whether there is more than one complaint, - (c) whether the complaint alleges more than one incident, or only a single incident, - (d) when the conduct is alleged to have occurred, - (e) the circumstances in which the conduct is alleged to have occurred,

+- (f) the ages of the complainant and the person against whom the complaint is made at the time the conduct is alleged to have occurred, - (g) if the person against whom the complaint is made - - is a member of the clergy whether the person was a member of the clergy at the time the conduct is alleged to have occurred, or - is not a member of the clergy the position held or function performed by the person at the time the conduct is alleged to have occurred, - (h) whether the evidence of the complainant is corroborated, - any views expressed by the complainant as to the desired outcome of the complaint, - (j) whether the person against whom the complaint is made has made any reparation for the conduct the subject of the complaint and, if so, the nature and extent of the reparation. - (k) any other offences committed by the person against whom the complaint has been made, - (I) whether any part of the conduct the subject of the complaint is exempt conduct, - (m) the practicability and likely effectiveness of the recommendation, - (n) such other matters as the PSC considers relevant. - (3) The PSC may direct that a suspension or prohibition order made by a Church authority pursuant to a recommendation under clause 27 must be terminated by the Church authority. - (4) If the PSC considers - - (a) that the material furnished to it by the Director does not disclose any conduct which may be the subject of a complaint under Part 1 of this Chapter, or - (b) that the conduct that is alleged to give rise to the complaint did not occur, or - (c) that the complaint is vexatious or misconceived, or - (d) that the subject-matter of the complaint is trivial, the PSC is to recommend that no further action be taken with respect to the complaint.

-- (a) that the material furnished to it by the Director does not disclose any conduct which may be the subject of a complaint under Part 1 of this Chapter, or - (b) that the conduct that is alleged to give rise to the complaint did not occur, or - (c) that the complaint is vexatious or misconceived, or - (d) that the subject-matter of the complaint is trivial, - 45 the PSC is to recommend that no further action be taken with respect to the complaint. - (5) If the PSC is of the opinion that a complaint against a person is vexatious or misconceived, the Director must notify the person's employer within the meaning of the Commission for Children and Young People Act 1998. - Note: Section 39 of the Commission for Children and Young People Act 1998 imposes a duty on employers to notify the Commission for Children and Young People of certain disciplinary proceedings taken against employees for causing harm to a child.
-However, there is an exemption from the requirement to notify if there has been a finding in the disciplinary proceedings that the allegations in respect of which they were brought were vexatious or misconceived (see clause 8 of the Commission for Children and Young People Regulation 2000).
+Note: Section 39 of the Commission for Children and Young People Act 1998 imposes a duty on employers to notify the Commission for Children and Young People of certain disciplinary proceedings taken against employees for causing harm to a child.
+However, there is an exemption from the requirement to notify if there has been a finding in the disciplinary proceedings that the allegations in respect of which they were brought were vexatious or misconceived (see clause 8 of the Commission for Children and Young People Regulation 2000) or the alleged conduct did not occur.

-34. Notice of recommendation
+35. Notice of recommendation